Omvoh® (mirikizumab-mrkz)

 ADVERSE REACTIONS

-Most common adverse reactions (≥2%) associated with Omvoh treatment are upper respiratory tract infections and arthralgia during induction, and upper respiratory tract infections, injection site reactions, arthralgia, rash, headache, and herpes viral infection during maintenance.
+Most common adverse reactions associated with Omvoh(≥2% of subjects and at a higher frequency than placebo) in ulcerative colitis treatment are upper respiratory tract infections and arthralgia during the induction study (UC-1), and upper respiratory tract infections, injection site reactions, arthralgia, rash, headache, and herpes viral infection during the maintenance study (UC-2).

-MR HCP ISI UC APP
+MR HCP ISI CD APP

 Please see Prescribing Information and Medication Guide for Omvoh.
 Please see Instructions for Use included with the device.